dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/simple_pendulum/controllers/lqr/README.md

 ## Usage #

+A usage example can be found in the [examples folder](../../../examples).
 The controller can be tested in simulation with

     python sim_lqr.py